jordanhill-NMTAFE/AISS-ICTSS00120/2 KAD/5 Assess Tool/AT3 Knowledge Based Assessment/assessment.md

-#### Question 9: Evaluating Machine Learning Model Outputs (ICTAII501 KE14)
+#### Question 9: Characteristics of Key Logic in Algorithms (ICTAII501 KE14)
-*Explain the importance of comparing expected and actual outputs in machine learning models.
-Discuss methodologies used to assess the performance of a model, particularly in terms of alignment with expected outcomes.
-Provide examples from both supervised and unsupervised learning contexts to illustrate different approaches for evaluating model outputs.*
+*Describe the characteristics of the key logic in decision tree algorithms.
+Discuss how these characteristics influence the decision-making process within the algorithm.*

 *Your answer here.*

 ---

-#### Question 10: Evaluating ML Model Accuracy (ICTAII501 KE15)
+#### Question 10: Methods to Compare Expected and Actual ML Outputs (ICTAII501 KE15)
-*Discuss the importance of comparing expected and actual outputs in machine learning models.
-Describe the methodologies and techniques used to assess model performance, particularly in the context of supervised learning.
-Provide real-world examples to illustrate how discrepancies between expected and actual outputs are analyzed and addressed.*
+*Explain the methods used to compare expected and actual outputs in machine learning models, focusing on classification algorithms.*

 *Your answer here.*